// I may earn money from the companies mentioned in this post. //

-Now that my kids are older, I'm starting to look at fun projects they can do in the days leading up to the holiday and even quick, not-much-mess crafts they can do on the day of.
+This year, we'll be hosting my niece and her four kids (yay!) so I'm starting to look at fun projects they can do in the days leading up to the holiday and even some quick, not-much-mess crafts they can do on the day of.

 Do any of y'all like to have a little kid's craft project for the young ones to do before the big dinner (or in the days leading up to Thanksgiving to keep them busy)?